vkbo/novelWriter/CONTRIBUTING.md

 **Reason:** Column alignment.

 **E261:** at least two spaces before inline comment
-**Reason:** With syntax highlighting, this one is meaningless and wastes an extra space.
+**Reason:** With syntax highlighting, this one doesn't make much sense.

 **E266:** too many leading ‘#’ for block comment
-**Reason:** In the source multiple `#`s to indicate importance levels is sometimes used, like markdown headers.
+**Reason:** In the source multiple `#`s is sometimes used to indicate importance or heading level, like markdown headers.

 **E302:** expected 2 blank lines, found 0
 **Reason:** Applies to classes.
-Instead, end classes with a comment like `# END Class ClassName` to make it easier to se which class just ended.
+Instead, end classes with a comment like `# END Class ClassName` to make it easier to see which class just ended.
 The double line break is then redundant.

 **E305:** expected 2 blank lines after end of function or class
 **Reason:** Instead, _always_ end a function with a `return`, preferrably indented at function